liningtonlab/isoanalyst/README.md

-# isotracer
+# isoanalyst

 # Installation and Dependecies

 **Create a conda environment with dependencies**

-`conda create -n isotracer -c bioconda -c conda-forge snakemake-minimal rtree scipy joblib pandas`
+`conda create -n isoanalyst -c bioconda -c conda-forge snakemake-minimal rtree scipy joblib pandas`

 This should install a Python 3.8 environment with all the necessary packages.